NaitLee/Cat-Printer/README.md

 ### Windows

-Get the newest release archive with "windows" in the file name,
+Get the newest release archive with “windows” in the file name,
 extract to somewhere and run `start.bat`

 Windows typically needs longer scan time.
 Defaults to 4 seconds, try to find your case.

 ### GNU/Linux

-You can get the "pure" release, extract it, fire up a terminal and run:
+You can get the “pure” release, extract it, fire up a terminal and run:
 ```bash
 python3 server.py
 ```

 It is recommended to set the scan time to 2 seconds.
-On Arch Linux based distros you may first install `bluez`, as it may not be installled by default
+On Arch Linux based distros you may install `bluez` first, as it may not be installed by default
 ```bash
 sudo pacman -S bluez bluez-utils
 ```